xukai92/crawlerfromscratch/README.md

 1. Clone this repo
 2. Run the crawler by `python crawler.py -c [target_website]`
+3. Wait it crawls the whole webiste or exit using `^C-C`

-Note: this web crawler is developed and only tested in Python 2.7.10.
+**Note**: this web crawler is developed and only tested in Python 2.7.10.

 ### Other usage